avinashknagar/keywordSearch/readme.txt

+** This is an Excel Scraper built Using Pandas and Tkinter.
 ** Requirements : Python 3, Internet connection for first run.

 -- Please follow below steps to search several keywords in the Excel --